Knoxville, TN

 Ideal Guests

-• Anyone who's tried lighter massage and didn't feel a real difference
+• Anyone who's tried Swedish massage and felt it didn't go deep enough

 What to Expect

-• Focused work on your most restricted areas — not a full-body surface rubdown
+• Focused work on your most restricted areas — not a generic full-body surface rubdown

 Local Knoxville Tips

-• Drink plenty of water after your session to help flush out what gets released from the tissue
+• Drink 16–20 oz of water within an hour of your session to help flush metabolic byproducts from worked tissue

 Ready to Feel Better?

-Deep tissue massage in Knoxville, TN.
-Firm, targeted pressure for chronic tension, knots, and back pain at Healing Hands Spa.
+Deep tissue massage in Knoxville at Farragut & Cedar Bluff.
+1,100+ 5-star reviews.
+Firm pressure for chronic tension, knots, and back pain.
 Book today.

 Reserve Online Call Farragut Call Cedar Bluff